hackboxguy/minetest-home-server/README.md

 ### Creating New Player Accounts

-Since client registration is disabled, use the server console to create accounts:
+Since client registration is disabled, you can create accounts via:

+**Option 1: Web Admin (Recommended)**
+1. Open `http://serverip:8000` (or `:8001` for VoxeLibre)
+2. Log in with admin credentials
+3. Navigate to account management to create new players

+**Option 2: Server Console**
 ```bash
 docker attach luanti_mineclonia
 /setpassword playername playerpassword